{{flagHref}}

 What is ASTM E140?

-ASTM E140 is a standard developed by ASTM International that details the classification and conversion procedures for metals and alloys, thereby ensuring quality and consistency.
+ASTM E140 is an ASTM International standard that outlines the procedure for classifying and converting metals and alloys into quality and consistency terms.

-Why are ASTM standards important for the metals industry?
+Why are ASTM standards important in the metals industry?

-Industries such as automotive, aerospace, construction and manufacturing utilise ASTM E140 standards to ensure that their metals and alloys meet the required specifications.
+Industries such as automotive, aerospace, construction, and manufacturing utilise ASTM E140 standards in order to ensure that their metal and alloy materials meet certain requirements.

-Can ASTM E140 be applied to all types of metals and alloys?
+Is ASTM E140 applicable to all metals and alloys?

-Yes, ASTM E140 comprises guidelines that apply to a range of metals and alloys, including iron, aluminium, steel, titanium and others.
+Yes, ASTM E140 provides specifications that are usable for most types of metals and alloys, including iron, aluminium, steel, titanium, and more.

 About the author